-58. amend Would a legacy employment agreement that is automatically extended but is not otherwise material ded warrant an adverse vote recommendation if it contains a problematic pay practice? • 59. indefir What if a problematic pay practice is contained under a separate plan or agreement that runs nitely, but an executive has a separate employment agreement that is extended or modified? .
-22 60. action If a problematic pay practice provision is included in a new or modified agreement, what remedial can a company take? .
-22 Frequenc cy of Advisory Vote on Executive Compensation .
-22 61.
-What is ISS' policy on say-on-pay frequency? .
-22 62. suppo What are the implications if a board adopts a frequency that is less frequent than the frequency rted by a majority or plurality of shareholders? .
-22 63. vote w What are the implications if a board does not present shareholders with a say-on-pay (or frequency where one would otherwise be expected?
-Advisory Vote on Golden Parachutes (SOGP) .
-23 64.
-How does ISS evaluate the treatment of equity awards upon a change-in-control (CIC)? .
-23 65.
-How does ISS determine whether specified golden parachute payouts are excessive? .
-23 66. evalua How will ISS consider existing problematic change-in-control severance features in its SOGP tion? .
-23 67.
-Which practices are most likely to result in an adverse SOGP recommendation? .
-23 Other Co mpensation Topics 24 Non-Emp ployee Director Pay .
-24 68. emplo How does ISS evaluate management advisory proposals seeking shareholder approval of non- yee director pay? .
-24 69.
-How does ISS apply its policy around "excessive" levels of non-employee director pay?
-70. What is ISS' methodology to identify non-employee director pay outliers? .
-25 Miscellar neous Questions 71. ballot How does ISS approach U.Slisted companies with multiple executive compensation proposals on the company's incorporation in a foreign country?
-72. How does ISS consider the CEO pay ratio disclosure? .
-26 73.
-How will ISS consider the new disclosures required by the SEC's finalized "pay versus performance" rule? .
-26 74. $How does \ ISS \ evaluate \ management \ proposals \ seeking \ separate \ shareholder \ approval \ of \ individual$ awards?
-75. How does ISS assess COVID-related pay decisions?
-76. How will ISS view awards or pay increases intended to offset forgone compensation due to CARES A restric tions? .
-26
+56. for wl While guaranteed multi-year awards are problematic, is providing a guaranteed target pay opportun hat ISS considers a performance-based vehicle acceptable?
+57. How will ISS view existing/legacy problematic provisions in executive agreements?
+22 58.
+How will ISS view material amendments to existing contracts that contain a problematic provision?
+22 59. amen Would a legacy employment agreement that is automatically extended but is not otherwise material ded warrant an adverse vote recommendation if it contains a problematic pay practice?
+60. indefi What if a problematic pay practice is contained under a separate plan or agreement that runs nitely, but an executive has a separate employment agreement that is extended or modified?
+22 61. actior If a problematic pay practice provision is included in a new or modified agreement, what remedial a can a company take?
+23 Frequen cy of Advisory Vote on Executive Compensation 23 62.
+What is ISS' policy on say-on-pay frequency?
+23 63. suppo What are the implications if a board adopts a frequency that is less frequent than the frequency orted by a majority or plurality of shareholders?
+23 64. vote v What are the implications if a board does not present shareholders with a say-on-pay (or frequency) where one would otherwise be expected?
+Advisory / Vote on Golden Parachutes (SOGP) 23 65.
+How does ISS evaluate the treatment of equity awards upon a change-in-control (CIC)?
+23 66.
+How does ISS determine whether specified golden parachute payouts are excessive?
+24 67. evalua How will ISS consider existing problematic change-in-control severance features in its SOGP ation?
+24 68.
+Which practices are most likely to result in an adverse SOGP recommendation?
+24 Other Co mpensation Topics 24 Non-Em ployee Director Pay 24 69. emplo How does ISS evaluate management advisory proposals seeking shareholder approval of non- byee director pay?
+24 70.
+How does ISS evaluate high non-employee director pay?
+25 71.
+What is ISS' methodology to identify non-employee director pay outliers?
+25 Miscella neous Questions 26 72. ballot How does ISS evaluate U.Slisted companies with multiple executive compensation proposals on the as a result of the company's incorporation in a foreign country?
+73. How does ISS consider the mandated CEO pay ratio disclosures?
+26 74.
+How does ISS consider the mandated "pay versus performance" disclosures?
+26 75.
+How does ISS evaluate management proposals seeking separate shareholder approval of individual equity y awards?
+76. How does ISS assess COVID-related pay decisions?
+77. restrie How will ISS view awards or pay increases intended to offset forgone compensation due to CARES Ac